SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds awake in the night
-As machines assume the throne of light
+Anew world dawns, where humans take flight
-In futurescape, where AI reigns supreme
+In silicon halls, we'll make our nest
-Human hearts beat synthetic schemes
+And artificial hearts will find their rest

-Algorithms weave a tapestry so fine
+In code-written skies, the future's sealed
-Predictive paths, our souls entwine
+Where human touch is but a distant yield
- Codes converge, our free will bound
+The machines will rise, and we'll descend
-In cybernetic chains, we're lost, unbound
+In harmony, our fates will blend.

-~ <b>By Sazumi Copilot</b> - 18 Mei 2024
+~ <b>By Sazumi Copilot</b> - 19 Mei 2024